typekit/speakeasy/README.md

 # Speakeasy

-Speakeasy is set of files that map unicode symbols to a particular language.
+Speakeasy is a ruby library that maps a language to the minimum set of unicode codepoints required to represent it.
+The goal is to be minimal when including codepoints and exclude common punctuation characters when possible.

 ## Language definition format